douglangille/darkling-whim/story-engine/README.md

 ### Q: Which bootstrap should I use for an existing story?
 **A**: Always start with ASSESSMENT-BOOTSTRAP for existing published work.
 It will analyze the story and recommend whether to use REVISION (polish at current scope) or EXPANSION (grow to larger scope).

+### Q: When should I use scene-level workflow?
+**A**:
+- **Required for**: EXPANSION (atomic scene briefs) and NOVEL (Snowflake Step 10)
+- **Optional for**: REVISION (surgical precision on multi-scene stories) and DRAFTING (structured scene building)
+- **Not needed for**: Single-scene flash fiction (< 1,000 words), blog posts, universe docs

+### Q: What's the difference between Human First Draft and AI First Draft?
+**A**: Per-scene authorship choice:
+- **Human First Draft**: You write the scene prose, AI reviews for structure/voice/pacing
+- **AI First Draft**: AI drafts scene from brief, you edit for authenticity/voice
+- Choose per scene based on complexity, familiarity, energy, experimentation

+### Q: What is scene chain integrity?
+**A**: The connection between scenes:
+- Each Scene disaster must lead to Sequel reaction
+- Each Sequel decision must create next Scene goal
+- No orphaned scenes (all connect to chain)
+- Broken chain = pacing/logic problems

 ### Q: Can I switch bootstraps mid-project?
 **A**: Yes!
 Document the switch in your project README.md under "Workflow History".
 Common switches: DRAFTING → BETA-REVIEW → REVISION, or ASSESSMENT → EXPANSION → REVISION.